aiven/devportal/docs/products/kafka/concepts/schema-registry-authorization.rst

 Endpoints and required ACLs
 ---------------------------

-Karapace schema registry offers a series of endpoints to:

-* Get/set the global configurations: ``/config``
-* Get/set schema subjects and associated details: ``/subject``

 In order to access properly the endpoints you need to have the following ACLs:

 * The endpoints involving subjects that are read-like, i.e. don't modify anything, require ``schema_registry_read`` operation for the subject in the request.
 The endpoints that return subject-related data filter the output so that only the entries the username has access to are returned.